renovatebot/renovate/docs/development/local-development.md

 1. Verify all tests pass and have 100% test coverage, by running `yarn test`.
 1. Verify the installation by running `yarn start`.
 You must see this error: `Fatal error: No authentication found for platform https://api.github.com/ (github)`

+You only need to do these 4 steps this one time.

+Before you submit a pull request you should:

+1. Install newer dependencies with `yarn install`.
+1. Run the tests with `yarn test`.

 ## Platform Account Setup

 Although it's possible to make small source code improvements without testing against a real repository, in most cases you should run a "real" test on a repository before you submit a feature or fix.